-Currently, no stem cells therapy options are available in the U.S., which prompts many Americans to venture to international destinations for them.
+No stem cell therapy options are available in the U.S., which prompts many Americans to venture to international destinations for them.
 The potential cost of stem cell therapies in the U.S. may be prohibitively expensive, which encourages those hoping and seeking cures for illnesses, injuries and disease processes to travel to China, Thailand, Japan, Europe, and India, among others.

-The cost of therapies is determined according to geographic location of treatment facilities as well as the injury, illness or disease being treated.
-Because such treatments have not yet been approved in the U.S., medical travelers are cautioned to do their homework and study human stem cell therapy, treatments and protocols and examine the history as well as case studies in foreign destinations.
+The cost of therapies is determined according to the geographic location of treatment facilities and the injury, illness or disease being treated.
+Because such treatments have not yet been approved in the U.S., medical travelers are cautioned to do their homework and study human stem cell therapy, treatments, and protocols and examine the history and case studies in foreign destinations.
 To date, the U.S. has approved funding for Phase I clinical trials of some types of stem cell therapies that may provide productive and beneficial use in the near future.

 Ask questions – such as:

 According to the recent gathering of the World Stem Cell Summit in Madison, Wisconsin in September 2008, growing numbers of individuals seeking alternative or advanced forms of medical treatment, including stem cell therapies, travel to foreign destinations every year.
-According to their reports, such numbers are on the verge of ‘exploding’ as individuals seek safe and effective treatments for dehabilitative injuries, diseases and terminal illnesses at affordable prices not currently found in the U.S. Stem cell therapy research is running full steam ahead, and will continue well into the 21st century.
+According to their reports, such numbers are on the verge of ‘exploding’ as individuals seek safe and effective treatments for rehabilitative injuries, diseases, and terminal illnesses at affordable prices not found in the U.S. Stem cell therapy research is running full steam ahead and will continue well into the 21st century.